aparallax/allthecolorintheworld/index.md

 title: All the Color in the World
 ---

-Christopher Adams and Jun Yang and engaged in a long-term conversation on how an artwork can exist within the digital realm.
+Christopher Adams and Jun Yang are engaged in a long-term conversation on how an artwork can exist within the digital realm.
 They are interested in the notion of the original, the edition, and the copy in terms of today's digital art production and reproduction.  ***All the Color in the World* debuts at MOCA